ProudNamed/ProjectionModule/README.md

+markdown
 # projection

 a roblox character projection / afterimage system that spawns ghost clones of your character along a customizable path with animation support, shard effects, viewport rendering, and trail modes

+---

+## changelog

+### v1.1.0
+- added `FrameOffset` config option and `:SetFrameOffset(n)` method. shifts the visible window forward by n frames relative to the playhead, so the projection does not overlap your real character when `MovePlayer` is enabled
+- added `:SetLivePath(func)` method. lets you supply a callback that recomputes pivots live every heartbeat for predicting curves, turning, custom motion, etc. signature: `function(frameIdx, totalFrames, t, oldPivots, self) -> CFrame`
+- added `:ClearLivePath()` to remove the live path callback
+- live path updates re-pivot existing pooled projections in place instead of destroying and recreating them, so there is no flicker

+### v1.0.0
+- initial release

 ---